Todd Field: 2006–2021: Unrealized projects

-After Little Children, Field went fifteen years without directing another film, which various journalists lamented.
-In his 2015 Ioncinema piece "Top 10 American Indie Filmmakers Missing in Action", Nicholas Bell wrote, "It is definitely time for Field to throw one down the middle.
-In the meantime, we'll just have to watch In the Bedroom for the umpteenth time."
+After Little Children, Field went fifteen years without directing another film, which various journalists lamented, prompting speculation as far back as 2010 that the filmmaker had become somewhat of a recluse.
+That year the Playlist's Kevin Jagernauth wrote, "It’s four long years since Todd Field’s extraordinary and excellent Little Children, and we’ve heard very little from the director since."
+And Nicholas Bell in his 2015 Ioncinema piece, "Top 10 American Indie Filmmakers Missing in Action," states "It is definitely time for Field to throw one down the middle.
+In the meantime, we’ll just have to watch In the Bedroom for the umpteenth time."

 However, during this period Field did write a number of film and television projects that never came to fruition, including adaptations of the novels Blood Meridian, Beautiful Ruins and Purity.
 He also worked for almost a decade on a film adaptation of the 2010 Boston Teran novel The Creed of Violence, set during the Mexican Revolution, which at different times was set to star Leonardo DiCaprio, Christian Bale and Daniel Craig.
 It had also been reported that Field might direct a coming-of-age script set in the 1970s Northwest based on his experiences with the Minor League Baseball team the Portland Mavericks, that Kurt Russell was involved in.

 Speaking publicly for the first time in sixteen years, Field told The New York Times in 2022, "I set my sights in a very particular way on certain material that was probably very tough to get made."
 Later, when asked if he would ever consider reviving any of his past projects, Field replied "[They're] kind of like a family plot.
 You have these little headstones, and you have a passing acquaintance with and occasionally drop flowers on, but I don't want to dig any of them up."

 Over those same years Field worked in advertising, directing spots for such brands as Xbox, Captain Morgan, Corona, BMW, NASCAR and GE.
 Reflecting on his advertising work over these years he stated "I've been directing constantly, I feel much stronger as a director than I ever felt with those previous films."